Exploring Public Health Implications of Data Centers

 Photo: U. Storsberg on Unsplash.

-Our lives have been highly digitized, meaning that we don’t print photos or buy physical cassettes as much.
+Our lives are increasingly digitized, meaning that we don’t print photos or buy physical albums as much anymore.
 Most of our data is now stored in the clouds, as are the digital tools we use daily.
-Still, there is physical storage for this, called the data centers.
+Yet, there is still physical storage for all of that: data centers.
 As demand soars, these centers have become increasingly scrutinized for their impacts and associated risks, including public health implications.

 The Burgeoning Data Centers

 Data centers power modern society by providing the foundation and storage for cloud services, video streaming, machine learning, and other digital infrastructures we use daily.
-Demand for the facility grew steadily in the 2010s and experienced a global surge in the 2020s, driven by the shift toward AI and machine learning applications.
+Demand for the facility grew steadily in the 2010s and experienced a global surge in the 2020s.
+The shift toward AI and machine learning applications is a key driver.

 Risks of Air Pollution